Code of Conduct

 > Offend - names may not contain vulgar, defamatory, obscene, hateful, racially, ethnically or otherwise offensive, including any usernames which are sexual in nature.

 > Impersonate - pretending to be someone else with intent to impersonate Game Masters ("GM") or Studio Wildcard employees.

 When reporting others, please ensure that you are genuine.
 Reports made to harass other players or for restricting their gameplay when no codes of conduct have been broken are deemed punishable by Studio Wildcard.

 You can increase the effectiveness of your reports by including as much information as possible, as well as video or picture evidence.
-We never take our decisions and actions regarding potential malicious player behaviour lightly.
+We never take our decisions and actions regarding potential malicious player behavior lightly.
 Suspensions, server wipes, and/or bans are only issued after careful review of all internal and external evidence.